History of WWE Raw: Premiere and early years (1993–1999)

 The program first aired on January 11, 1993, on the USA Network as a replacement for Prime Time Wrestling, which aired on the network for eight years.
 The original Raw was sixty minutes in length and broke new ground in televised professional wrestling.
 Traditionally, wrestling shows were pre-taped on sound stages with small audiences or at large arena shows.
 The Raw formula was considerably different from the pre-taped weekend shows that aired at the time such as Superstars and Wrestling Challenge.
 Instead of matches taped weeks in advance with studio voice overs and taped discussion, Raw was a show shot and aired to a live audience, with angles and matches playing out as they happened.

 Vince McMahon, Randy Savage and Rob Bartlett were the original hosts of the show, as well as serving as traditional commentators.
 Bartlett, a comedian who previously had nothing to do with the wrestling industry, would be replaced by Bobby Heenan in April 1993.
 Heenan left the WWF in December 1993 to join WCW, and left McMahon and Savage to host the show alone, before Savage too would leave the WWF for WCW in October 1994, leaving McMahon with several different co-hosts each week including Shawn Michaels and Jim Cornette.
 Jerry Lawler would become McMahon's permanent co-host on April 10, 1995.
 In 1997, Jim Ross would take over for Vince McMahon as RAW's play-by-play commentator.
 Ross and Lawler worked as a regular team until 2008, when Michael Cole was moved to this role after being drafted to Raw.
 On December 29, 2014 Booker T replaced Lawler on commentary for Raw following Lawler's hospitalization for diverticulitis.
-On June 8, 2015, Byron Saxton would be replace Booker as a permanent co-host for Raw following Booker's filming Tough Enough, along with Michael Cole and John "Bradshaw" Layfield, who joined Raw as a color analyst on April 1, 2013, making Raw announce team consist of Cole, Layfield and Saxton.
+On June 8, 2015, Byron Saxton would be replace Booker T as a permanent co-host for Raw following Booker T's filming Tough Enough, along with Michael Cole and John "Bradshaw" Layfield, who joined Raw as a color analyst on April 1, 2013, making Raw announce team consist of Cole, Layfield and Saxton.
 Corey Graves would later replace JBL.